Skip to content

 Supported nodes and marks

-Nodes: doc, paragraph, text, heading (level 1-6), bulletList, orderedList, listItem, codeBlock, blockquote, hardBreak, rule, mention, emoji, date, status, inlineCard, panel, table, tableRow, tableCell, tableHeader.
+Core nodes: doc, paragraph, text, heading (level 1-6), bulletList, orderedList, listItem, codeBlock, blockquote, hardBreak, rule, mention, emoji, date, status, inlineCard, panel, table, tableRow, tableCell, tableHeader, taskList, taskItem, blockTaskItem, decisionList, decisionItem.

-A few nodes carry required attributes: heading needs level (1-6), panel needs panelType (info/warning/error/success/note), mention needs id and text, date needs an epoch-millisecond timestamp. listItem, tableRow, tableCell, and tableHeader are authored as part of their parent list or table.
+A few nodes carry required attributes: heading needs level (1-6), panel needs panelType (info/warning/error/success/note), mention needs id and text, date needs an epoch-millisecond timestamp, and the task/decision family needs a unique localId per node (generated for you when authoring from Markdown). listItem, tableRow, tableCell, and tableHeader are authored as part of their parent list or table; taskItem as part of its taskList.

 For the full ADF specification, see Atlassian's node reference.